 As a result, police departments have found that Sir Robert Peel’s second principle as well as his third is vital to their mission of safeguarding the public (Lee, 1901).

 Much could be said of the principles Sir Robert Peel considered important to the profession he created, but in closing, one final principle should be considered.
 As Lee put it, “The test of police efficiency is the absence of crime and disorder, not the visible evidence of police action in dealing with them (1901).”

 Crime and punishment remain hotly debated issues.
 With the expansion of police powers granted in the USA PATRIOT Act (Grant & Terry, 2008) Americans are presented with a large show of force (“visible evidence”), but “crime and disorder” continue.
 Peel established policing on sound principles; the extent to which those principles are applied will dictate the efficiency and effectiveness of modern policing.
 As the world is again rapidly changing, this time due to the Information Revolution, there will surely develop radical changes to the way policing is conducted (Villiers, 2006).
 Regardless of the changes, the principles and concepts established by Sir Robert Peel are certain to endure.

 If you enjoyed this page, don’t forget to like it, share it, or perform any of those other wonderful social sharing things we page creators love.
-Thanks.
+(Below the references) Thanks.

 You May Also Enjoy Reading -

 Police Agencies List – This is a list of all police agencies in America, broken down by state, then by type of agency.
 A very useful tool for students of criminal justice and law with additional pages coming soon.

 The Controversy of the Peelian Principles: Are There 9 or 12? – Some are claiming today that there are 12 Peelian Principles, while others maintain there are only 9.
 Which is the case and How can we know?